-Jules put on the Letterman show, and even though Dave’s antics were hilarious, Allie never laughed even once, and within just a few minutes she stood and said, “I’m really glad you’re home, Jules.
+Jules put on the Letterman show, and even though Dave’s antics were hilarious, Allie just sat quietly, and at the first commercial break she stood and said, “I’m really glad you’re home, Jules.
 See you in the morning.”
-She’d grown to look forward to nights when Lisbeth was out so that she could lie in bed and cry.

 But Jules pulled her back onto the couch.
 “Tell me what’s wrong.”

 “Why?
 No one cares about me anymore.
 Everyone is so…whatever.”

 “You’re all too busy with your exciting lives.
 No one is ever around.
 No one has time for me.
 Mandy and Lisbeth are so madly in love with their boyfriends.
 If only I had a boyfriend!
 If only I had any friends!”

 “What?
 I thought you had tons of friends.”